lucasgonze/copy-latest-file-in-dir/README.md

 # copy-latest-file-in-dir

-Copy latest file in source directory to the current directory
+Shell script to copy latest file in source directory to the current directory

 Optionally renames that file